 Banggood is quite similar to AliExpress; even their website has a very similar feel.
-The difference between the two is Bangood is one company rather than numerous retailers.
+The difference between the two is that Bangood is one company rather than numerous retailers.

 This means their customer service is naturally much better than AliExpress, which will typically have you wait up to 90 days before they refund you on a lost order.
 It also promotes consistency in shipping as you are not using numerous suppliers using varied shipping methods.

-The drawback to using Banggood is they don’t have nearly as much choice as the other platforms mentioned; this is because one company cannot hold that much inventory.
+The drawback to using Banggood is that they don’t have nearly as much choice as the other platforms mentioned; this is because one company cannot hold that much inventory.

 If you’re interested in dropshipping with Banggood, then take a look at ApiDrop.

 Tip: Want to see more Chinese dropshipping suppliers that have fast shipping?
 Check out this article here with a great list!

 Pointers to get started with dropshipping from China